Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Reasoning Modes of HRM: ``Guessing'' instead of Reasoning

 \subsubsection{Perturbation in the Model Parameter Space}

 Another natural space to create perturbed variants is the model parameter space of $\theta$.
-Altering $\theta$ by force would not be reasonable, because such arbitrary perturbation severely imperils model capability.
-However, the training process offers an indirect way of doing this: the adjacent model checkpoints are approximately equally good, yet the optimizer updates diversifies their parameters.
-Inspired by this, we pick 10 of the checkpoints from the later half of training phase separated by approximately 2000 steps as an ensemble.
+Altering $\theta$ by force does not work, because such arbitrary perturbation severely imperils model capability.
+However, the training process offers an indirect way of doing this: the adjacent model checkpoints are approximately equally strong, while the optimizer steps between them diversifies their parameters.
+Inspired by this, we pick 10 of the checkpoints from the later half of training phase separated by approximately 1000 steps as an ensemble.

 As we are testing the ensemble of checkpoints in the same training run, which should be strongly correlated, one might expect that the final strongest checkpoint (receiving the most training) should cover the capability of all its predecessors.

-However, we do observe an 10.2\% improvement in accuracy with this bootstrapping method.
-This strongly contradicts intuition, demonstrating that these mutually dependent models in fact differ significantly in terms of which of the test samples they get right.
+However, we do observe a 9.2\% improvement in accuracy with this model bootstrapping method.
+This strongly contradicts intuition, demonstrating that these mutually dependent models actually differ significantly, in terms of which of the test samples they get right.